Adult & Youth Programming

 REGISTRATION REQUIREDFamily treasures like photo albums, scrapbooks, and bibles connect us to our past and inspire future generations.
 Preserving them ensures these stories last.

 Join Samuels Public Library and the Warren Heritage Society for a special Third Thursdays event featuring Kristi Wright, principal of Wright Conservation & Framing.
 Kristi is a book and paper conservator in private practice based in Front Royal, Virginia.
 She will demonstrate practical ways to store, handle, and care for your family memories to include photo albums, family bibles, and scrapbooks.
-Register for this event online. - Studio 330: String Theory
+Register for this event online. - Wee Ones in the Garden: Explore the Land

 Saturday, May 23rd, 2026